Skip to content

 Automate with Webhooks

 Webhooks let your application react to changes in Vivreal in real time.
-When a collection object is created, updated, or deleted, Vivreal sends an HTTP POST to your endpoint with the event payload.
+When a content item (collection object) is created, updated, or deleted, Vivreal sends an HTTP POST to your endpoint with the event payload.

 Prerequisites